-1. Lion’s Head hike
+1. Hike Lion’s Head

 Climbing this beauty for sunrise or sunset will definitely take your breath away – in more ways than one.
 I actually did the climb for both sunrise AND sunset and preferred sunrise (despite having a few dramatic injuries).

-2. Stellenbosch wine tasting
+2. Go wine tasting in Stellenbosch

 A must when in Cape Town!
 There are lots of companies, like Wine Flies, that take you on organised day tours if, unlike me, you don’t have your friend’s mum prepared to be a designated driver and ferry you around!
 We had a great day pairing white chocolate with white wine (passionfruit and cardamon choc with a Sauvignon Blanc – yes please!) and dark cherry chocolate with red white.
 The scenery in the vineyards is also just beautiful.